nerva-project/nerva-docs/docs/guides/cli.md

 #### Created a new wallet but transactions or found blocks do not display
 If this happens please use the command `rescan_bc`.
 If this does not help the current solution is to restore your wallet from its seed phrase.
 This will fix the issue.

-#### AES-NI error
-Use the **noaes** version of nervad.

 #### nervad will not launch or crashes after launching
 The most common reason this occurs is if you already have another instance of nervad running in the background.
+On Windows, check the Task Manager for leftover `nervad.exe` processes and end them; on Linux and macOS, `ps aux | grep nervad` will find them.
 If in doubt, try restarting your computer.

 If this did not fix the issue, check [the logs](#log-location) for more information.